plescaevelyn/documentation/docs/learning/workshop_a_precision_converter_fpga_integration_journey/index.rst

 **SPI Engine Framework – What it is?**

 SPI Engine is a highly flexible and powerful SPI controller open-source framework.
-It consist out of multiple sub-modules which communicate over well-defined interfaces.
-This allows a high degree of flexibility and re-usability while at the same time staying highly customizable and easily extensibl.
+It consists out of multiple sub-modules which communicate over well-defined interfaces.
+This allows a high degree of flexibility and re-usability while at the same time staying highly customizable and easily extensible.

 *Some of the SPI Engine Framework features are:*
 - HDL IP supporting the two major FPGA vendors (Xilinx and Intel)